null What are we doing about non-stun slaughter?

 How can I take action?

-Keep up with our new campaigns, and be the first to hear about fresh updates and chances to act by signing up to our campaign newsletter.
+You can also keep up with our new campaigns, and be the first to hear about fresh updates and chances to act by signing up to our campaign newsletter.